-- Any individual who may be adversely affected by the findings of an investigation is to be informed of the case against them and allowed a reasonable opportunity to be heard before findings are made. - Decisions are to be made based on the evidence. - Decision-making is to be impartial (free from perceived or actual bias on the part of the decision-maker). - There should be no actual or perceived conflict of interest between the investigator and/or decision-maker and any person subject to the investigation. - whether data have been compromised as a result of the breach, and; - what evidence might be available to indicate whether or not test results accurately reflect the work of the affected student/s.
+- 7.3.1.
+Any individual who may be adversely affected by findings of the investigation is to be informed of the case against them and allowed a reasonable opportunity to be heard before the findings are made. - 7.3.2.
+Decisions are to be made based on the evidence. - 7.3.3.
+Decision-making is to be impartial (free from perceived or actual bias on the part of the decision-maker). - 7.3.4.
+There should be no actual or perceived conflict of interest between the investigator or decision-maker and any person subject to the investigation.

-8. Stage 3: Action and Closure
+8. STAGE 3: ACTION AND CLOSURE

-8.1 Key process steps in this stage
+8.1.
+Key process steps in this stage

-- 8.1.1 The investigating authority will make findings based on its investigations and determine and implement appropriate action within its sphere of responsibility. - 8.1.2 The investigating authority will keep the relevant Test Administration Authority informed as to the findings of an investigation into an alleged test incident. - 8.1.3 Test Administration Authorities will inform ACARA as to the findings of an investigation. - 8.1.4 Test Administration Authorities and ACARA will also consider and implement actions within their respective spheres of responsibility to address the findings of an investigation.
+- 8.1.1.
+The investigating authority makes findings based on its investigations, and determines and implements appropriate actions within its sphere of responsibility. - 8.1.2.
+The investigating authority keeps the relevant test administration authority informed as to the findings of an investigation into an alleged test incident. - 8.1.3.
+The test administration authority informs ACARA as to the findings of an investigation. - 8.1.4.
+The test administration authority and ACARA also consider and implement actions within their respective spheres of responsibility to address the findings of an investigation.

-8.2 Guidance on Stage 3 -Action and Closure
+8.2.
+Guidance on stage 3: Action and closure

-8.2.1 An investigating authority's findings will determine the appropriate action/s to be implemented at the school or system level.
-These may include: no action; a review of

-- internal procedures or processes; retraining or other support to a staff member; or punitive action. - 8.2.2 Investigating authorities are to advise the relevant Test Administration Authority as to its findings and proposed courses of action as soon as possible. - 8.2.3 Test Administration Authorities will forward the relevant advice from investigating authorities to ACARA on an agreed basis and may liaise with ACARA to support consistent media and messaging. - 8.2.4 Test Administration Authorities and ACARA will also consider and implement actions within their respective spheres of responsibility to address the findings of an investigation.
-This could extend to withholding student or school results or referring matters for consideration by teacher or school registration bodies. - 8.2.5 Test incidents will be published in accordance with the requirements of the Standing Council on School Education and Early Childhood (SCSEEC).
+- 8.2.1.
+The investigating authority's findings determine appropriate action(s) to be implemented at a school or system level.
+These may include: no action; a review of internal procedures or processes; retraining or other support to a staff member; or punitive action. - 8.2.2.
+The investigating authority is to advise the relevant test administration authority as to its findings and proposed courses of action as soon as possible. - 8.2.3.
+The test administration authority forwards the relevant advice from the investigating authority to ACARA on the agreed basis and may liaise with ACARA to support consistent media and messaging. - 8.2.4.
+The test administration authority and ACARA consider and implement actions within their respective spheres of responsibility to address the findings of an investigation.
+This could extend to withholding student or school results, or referring matters for consideration by teacher or school registration bodies. - 8.2.5.
+Test incidents are published in accordance with the requirements of the Education Council.